Why It’s Time to 'Come On Back' to Nashville

 However dedicated a foodie you may be, you’ll want to hit at least some of the buzziest places of the season.
 Whether they’re just opening or reopening, know that everyone has new protocols in place, and plenty offer outdoor dining—for starters, White Limozeen, on the rooftop of the new Graduate Hotel (more on that shortly), where you’ll find the likes of “hammed” pork shoulder with corn and shishito succotash or smoked collard greens with smoked tomato gribiche.

-Other newsy spots are inspired by everything from Asian street food (whether East Side Banh Mi’s griddle-seared bologna or the forthcoming Locust’s dumplings and kakigori) to chef Sean Brock’s love of cheeseburgers, biscuits and Southern fried chicken, as you’ll discover at the aptly named Joyland.
+Other newsy spots are inspired by everything from Asian street food (whether East Side Banh Mi’s griddle-seared bologna or Locust’s dumplings and kakigori) to chef Sean Brock’s love of cheeseburgers, biscuits and Southern fried chicken, as you’ll discover at the aptly named Joyland.

 In fact, Brock—as prolific a resident celebrity chef as you’ll find—has a multitude of new and soon-to-debut spots.
-There’s the Continental at the new Grand Hyatt (more on that soon), where specialties include Stuffed Bucksnort Trout en Papilliote and Autumn Vegetable Tarte Tatin, and the forthcoming Audrey, a restaurant named for his mother, inspired by his Appalachian heritage, and staffed by global foodie stars from the likes of Noma and Eleven Madison Park.
+There’s the Continental at the new Grand Hyatt (more on that soon), where specialties include Stuffed Bucksnort Trout en Papilliote and Autumn Vegetable Tarte Tatin, and Audrey, a restaurant named for his mother, inspired by his Appalachian heritage, and staffed by global foodie stars from the likes of Noma and Eleven Madison Park.

 On the fine dining side of the spectrum, don’t miss Yolan, the new Italian home of Michelin-starred chef Tony Mantuano and wine savant Cathy Mantuano.
 And even if you go big on one of the house pastas—say, the Cacio e Pepe or Bucatini all’Amatriciana—save room for the dolci, whether the caramello or house-made gelati.